-The timely completion of the project by using the alternative CM/GC process will promote the efficient and effective completion of the project, thereby making it available for use by the public as soon as possible, thus more quickly bringing safe, unique, inclusive and worldclass amenities to not only the Blue Heron site and the regional center of downtown Oregon City, but to the surrounding areas of West Linn, Clackamas County and the greater metro region.
-In addition, and in addition to the cost-savings noted above, given the timing constraints on the state's funding, the public will benefit from use of those funds for a better project.
+The deliver method establishes distinct roles and responsibilities.
+Design-build provides Metro with a single point of contact for the project responsibilities and thereby eliminates the need for resolving conflicts between design professionals and constructors.
+Risks can then be effectively and efficiently managed by the design-builder.
+This results in enhanced project benefits, including, quality control, time savings, and additional financial efficiencies, since project budget, schedule and constructability are emphasized throughout the process.
+The process provides the ability to evaluate alternative design, materials, and methods efficiently and accurately.
+This continuing project scrutiny often results in substantial cost savings, both initially and over the life of the project.
+In the design-build system, firm construction costs are known earlier in the process.
+The design-build process will also promote the efficient and effective completion of the project, thereby making it available for use by the public as soon as possible, thus more quickly bringing safe, unique, inclusive and world-class amenities to not only the Blue Heron site and the regional center of downtown Oregon City, but to the surrounding areas of West Linn, Clackamas County and the greater metro region.
+In addition to the cost-savings noted above, given the timing constraints on the state's funding, the public will benefit from use of those funds for a better project.